Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Spectral analysis with statistics

 \subsection{Impact of reflection models}

 The reflection component of \src{} in the soft state has been argued to be dominated by the returned disk emission \citep{Connors:2021nml}.
 The fact that we find only weak power-law emission appears to support this scenario.
-In this case, the incident spectrum illuminating the disk and producing the reflection component would be soft, making the use of \texttt{relxillCp} model that assumes a power-law input inappropriate.
+In this case, the incident spectrum illuminating the disk and producing the reflection component would be soft, making the use of the \texttt{relxillCp} model, which assumes a power-law input, inappropriate.
 To test how this could impact our spin measurements, we replace the \texttt{relxillCp} with \texttt{relxillNS}, which assumes the incident spectrum to be a single-temperature blackbody instead of a power-law.
-This is not an entirely self-consistent modeling of the returning radiation \citep{Dauser2022MNRAS.514.3965D,Riaz:2023xng,Mirzaev2024ApJ...965...66M,Mirzaev:2024qcu}, but still represents as a reasonable approximation among available models and allows us to understand the systematics of different reflection models in spin measurements.
+This model can mimic the effect of returning radiation in the soft state of black hole binaries by adopting a soft incident spectrum \citep[e.g.,][]{Connors2020ApJ...892...47C, Connors:2021nml}.
+It should be noted that the actual incident spectrum at each radius is the sum of returned blackbody spectra from all other radii, rather than a single-temperature blackbody.
+Modeling this effect self-consistently requires extensive ray tracing and radiative transfer calculations \citep[e.g.,][]{Mirzaev:2024qcu, Kourmpetis2026arXiv260114860K}.
+In this context, fitting the data with the \texttt{relxillNS} model can serve as a proof-of-principle test of the returning-radiation effect.
+If the source is in the hard state, where coronal emission dominates the spectrum, the returning-radiation effect can be accounted for using the \texttt{relxilllpCp} model.
+In this model, returning radiation is incorporated by modifying the emissivity profile for a lamppost coronal geometry without altering the incident spectrum \citep{Dauser2022MNRAS.514.3965D}.
+Simulations with self-consistent calculations have shown that this treatment is valid for highly ionized disks \citep{Mirzaev2024ApJ...965...66M}.
+However, such a model does not currently exist for the soft state in our case.
+Therefore, the \texttt{relxillNS} model provides a reasonable approximation among the available models and allows us to assess the systematics of different reflection models in spin measurements.

-This alternative model also yielded an excellent fit to the data, with comparable or slightly improved $\chi^2$ than the \texttt{relxillCp} model.
+This alternative model also yielded an excellent fit to the data, with a $\chi^2$ comparable to or slightly better than that of the \texttt{relxillCp} model.
 The best-fit parameter values are listed in Table ~\ref{NS} and the residuals are shown in the right panels of Figure~\ref{fig:delchi}.
-With this model, the inclination measurements show a higher value (51--58 degrees).
-The measurement of the spin still fetches high values, but the estimate does not show maximal spin.
+With this model, the inclination measurements show a higher value (52--58 degrees).
+The spin measurement still yields high values, but the estimate does not indicate maximal spin.
 The choice of models seems to have minimal impact on the spin measurement.
+We have also used a lamppost variant of the reflection model \texttt{relxillLp}, to test our fit, but there is no significant improvement in the results.
+We have also repeated the analysis using both \texttt{relxillCp} and \texttt{relxillNS} models with modifications in $f_{col}$.
+There is a negligible effect on the spin estimates.